codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a nervous javelin thrower?
-Shakespeare.
+My wife is on a tropical fruit diet, the house is full of stuff.
+It is enough to make a mango crazy.

 ## Daily Trivia

-What was the name of the first Bulgarian personal computer?
+In the server hosting industry IaaS stands for...
- 1. Pravetz 8D
+ 1. Infrastructure as a Service
- 2. Pravetz 82
+ 2. Infrastructure as a Server
- 3. IMKO-1
+ 3. Internet and a Server
- 4. IZOT 1030
+ 4. Internet as a Service

 <details>
   <summary>Answer</summary>
-  IMKO-1
+  Infrastructure as a Service
 </details>